How to mavenize a typical web application build: JasperServer 3.7 sample webapp

 Maven Android SDK Deployer adds SDK 2.1 support

 The massive media blitz with the release of the Google Nexus One Phone recently was followed by the release of the Android SDK 2.1 today.
-Of course that had to be followed up with a new release of the Maven Android SDK Deployer.
-I created the tool for all the users of the Maven Android Plugin as a reaction to Google response to a request to put the artifacts into the central repository (we got stonewalled).
+Of course that had to be followed up with a new release of the .
+I created the tool for all the users of the as a reaction to Google response to a (we got stonewalled).
 In the process I added the requested feature of deploying only a specific SDK version subset of jars.

 Read more →